SDVentures/Contour/README.md

 ```

-## Contour headers
+## Contour message headers
+List of used headers is represented in table below.

-Often interaction comprises of several components coming one by one in a chain, and a need to track message passing through this chain appears.
-For this reason, some incoming messages headers are copied in the outgoing messages.
+For message tracking in chain of  application components interaction through service bus several incoming messages headers are copied in the outgoing messages.

 Header field name | Description | Copying
 ----------------- | ----------- |--------
-x-correlation-id | The correlation identifier is needed to combine a set of messages in one group.
-For example, it allows you to match reply message with the request | Yes
+x-correlation-id | The correlation identifier is used to track a set of messages as a single group.
+For example, it allows you to match reply message with the request or track messages triggered by another incoming messages. | Yes
 x-expires | Header, which contains the rules of data deterioration.
 For example: x-expires: at 2016-04-01T22:00:33Z or x-expires: in 100 | No
 x-message-type | Message label with which it was sent.
 Using this header is not recommended | No
-x-persist | Need this message be persistent (saved on disk) or not | No
+x-persist | Marks message persistance (saved on disk) or not | No
-x-reply-route | Reply message address to the request.
+x-reply-route | Reply message address for the request.
 For example, x-reply-route: direct:///amq.gen-n9DsUj1qm4vgCq0MHHPoBQ | No
-x-timeout | Response timeout to the request | No
+x-timeout | Response timeout for the request | No
 x-ttl | Message TTL | No
-x-breadcrumbs | List of all endpoints, through which message has passed, separated by semicolon (;) | Yes (adding new value)
+x-breadcrumbs | List of all endpoints, through which message has passed, separated by semicolon (;) | Yes (appending new value)
 x-original-message-id | Message identifier, that started the messages exchange | Yes

 ## Channels and pipes in Contour

-In Contour you can organize message processing as a set of sequential atomic message transformations based on a Pipes and Filters template.
+In Contour you can organize message processing as a set of sequential atomic message transformations based on Pipes and Filters template.

 For example, you need to forward messages, that has field 'Tick' and its value is odd.
 Other messages should be filtered.
 It can be done with the following set of filters: